Launch Profiles¶

 | recipe | explicit | yes | presets/<name>.yaml |

 operator (explicit) | The reusable low-level source definition.
-The CLI surface is project agents recipes ...; project agents presets ... is a compatibility alias for the same files. |
+The CLI surface is internals native-agent recipes ...; project agents presets ... is a compatibility alias for the same files. |

-| easy profile | easy | yes | launch-profiles/<name>.yaml |
+| project profile | easy | yes | launch-profiles/<name>.yaml |

 operator (easy) | Specialist-backed reusable birth-time launch configuration.
 Targets exactly one specialist. |